 - 92% of the parents who are currently in prison in the United States are fathers.
 (Glaze and Maruschak)

-- Pregnant women who do not have the support of the father experience pregnancy loss at a 48% rate.
+- Pregnant women who do not have the support of their father experience pregnancy loss at a 48% rate.
 When the father is present, the prevalence of pregnancy loss falls to 22%.
 (Shah, Gee, and Theall)

 - 43% of fathers do not see their role as something that is important to their personal identity.
-54% of fathers in the U.S. say that parenting isn’t enjoyable all of the time (Pew Research)
+54% of fathers in the U.S. say that parenting isn’t enjoyed all of the time (Pew Research)

 - Even in homes with fathers, the modern dad spends only 8 hours a week on childcare, which is 6 hours less than the modern mom.
 On the other hand, 43% of the modern dad’s time is spent with paid work, compared to 25% of the time for the modern mom.
 (Pew Research)

-- Only 5% of households in the United States say that the ideal situation is to have the mother work and father stay at home to take care of the children.
+- Only 5% of households in the United States say that the ideal situation is to have the mother work and the father stay at home to take care of the children.
 (Pew Research)

 - 53% of Americans say that mothers do a better job at parenting than fathers.
-Only 1% of Americans say that father are able to do a better job of parenting than mothers.
+Only 1% of Americans say that fathers are able to do a better job of parenting than mothers.
 (Pew Research)

 - 70% of adults say it is equally important for a newborn to spend time bonding with their father and their mother.
 (Pew Research)

 These are the facts as reported in the research done.
 Even though some of these numbers may be inflated where marital status may reflect absentee fathers the fathers may be very involved with their children.
-Even with this caveat it is evident we have a high mountain to climb.
+Even with this caveat, it is evident we have a high mountain to climb.
 Our current solution is obviously not working.
 The clarity of the research gives light to where we need to address our future attention.

-Looking into the mirror we can all see the reflection of where the answer to our issues are derived from past linage or experiences.
+Looking into the mirror we can all see the reflection of where the answer to our issues is derived from past lineage or experiences.
 As a young boy it was an ordinary phrase on the playground when one of your friends showed they may have liked someone of the opposite sex they would hear “first comes love, then comes marriage, then comes the baby carriage.”
-This was used more a s taunting to someone in the 1950’s and 60’s.
-When we fast tract from those days to now we see the innocence of such a time has disappeared.
-It was a simple phrase but the sequence of love marriage and parenthood has proven by the research that it is not the norm today.
+This was used more as taunting someone in the 1950s and ’60s.
+When we fast track from those days to now we see the innocence of such a time has disappeared.
+It was a simple phrase but the sequence of love marriage and parenthood has been proven by research that is not the norm today.
 Forty percent of the children in the U.S. are born to unmarried mothers.
-Forty-three percent of children under age eighteen are living without fathers according to the U.S. Census.
+Forty-three percent of children under the age of eighteen are living without fathers according to the U.S. Census.
 The expectation of a dad staying in the picture has become not the norm.
-When a dad is more likely to become part of a family unit is when there is a marriage.
+When a dad is more likely to become part of a family unit when there is a marriage.
 Where there are cohabitating parents chances are increased three times, more likely to have a departing dad.
 These children may never even know their dad.
-From the National Fatherhood Initiative forty percent of children who do not live with their father have not seen him in the last twelve months.
+From the National Fatherhood Initiative, forty percent of children who do not live with their father have not seen him in the last twelve months.
 Twenty-six percent of these fathers live in another state.
 The outcomes of an absent father produce volumes of resources on a simple Google search that clarifies the negative effects.
-There have been articles written and talk show host communicating with their followers the devastating effects of absentee fathers in the home as being an epidemic.
-Our society has done a great job of monitoring and describing the outcomes of absentee fathers but very little has changed these outcomes by not addressing the systematic changes that wold be necessary.
+There have been articles written and talk show hosts communicating with their followers about the devastating effects of absentee fathers in the home as being an epidemic.
+Our society has done a great job of monitoring and describing the outcomes of absentee fathers but very little has changed these outcomes by not addressing the systematic changes that would be necessary.
 Those that have experienced this phenomenon in most situations have ended up in punishment rather than self-improvement learning activities.
 While discovering most of us have learned how to be a parent by our own parents and those we associate with during our younger years of life.
-Absentee fathers in the U.S. has grown in actual numbers for the past fifty years.
+Absentee fathers in the U.S. has grown in actual numbers over the past fifty years.
 While pursuing the cause and effect of absentee fathers’ syndrome we see very clearly the cycle of a clear repetitive practice.
 What gets practiced gets done.
 This practice could be positive or negative.
 Measuring the ills of life often can be traced back to the family unit and the origins of how a child was raised.
 The cycle cannot be broken until children and our society understands being a deadbeat dad or a single mom is not the norm in our lives.
 There is enough evidence to prove the majority of those experiencing a life of crime, imprisonment, poverty, shorter life spans, drug addiction, alcoholism, depression, homelessness, school dropouts, poor health habits, lack of goal setting, unemployment, no transportation, lack of credit, no life skills, and most of all no spiritual connection or beliefs is the makeup of these dysfunctional families.
-Throughout my professional life I have worked with people who exemplify high potential while facing all of these ills of their life.
-Our society separates our population into those of us who may not experience or understand how inflicted people are not oriented with a remedy of self-improvement but are withstanding punishment and segregation through limiting their resources for the ability to reduce the ever present societal issues of absentee fathers creates in the U.S. Men of Bethany in America is a nonprofit organization that has dedicated itself to support and guide adult men and young men how to be better fathers, sons, husbands and becoming an authentic man.
-By having a lifelong experience of observing the epidemic of absentee fathers and who have a high likelihood of becoming a dead-beat father our organizational members have first-hand solutions to these ills of our society.
+Throughout my professional life, I have worked with people who exemplify high potential while facing all of these ills of their life.
+Our society separates our population into those of us who may not experience or understand how inflicted people are not oriented with a remedy of self-improvement but are withstanding punishment and segregation through limiting their resources for the ability to reduce the ever-present societal issues of absentee fathers creates in the U.S. Men of Bethany in America is a nonprofit organization that has dedicated itself to support and guide adult men and young men how to be better fathers, sons, husbands and becoming an authentic man.
+By having a lifelong experience of observing the epidemic of absentee fathers who have a high likelihood of becoming dead-beat fathers our organizational members have first-hand solutions to these ills of our society.

-The institution of fatherhood, marriage, children and what constitutes the expectations of being a man have resulted in ongoing changes by the strengths and weaknesses of a society that was intimidated to actually embrace the positive effects of a present father in the lives of their children.
+The institution of fatherhood, marriage, children, and what constitutes the expectations of being a man have resulted in ongoing changes by the strengths and weaknesses of a society that was intimidated to actually embrace the positive effects of a present father in the lives of their children.
 Society has endured the effects of an absentee father but what would be the results of a society that embraces the need for self-improvement of the category of being a father.

 Justice System Changes

 It is well known a father has many duties and roles to play with his family and children.
 Our justice system has ignored the roles of a father and has focused on one specific duty.
-This duty is the role of being a bread winner.
+This duty is the role of being a breadwinner.